Joey Meneses Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- Padres pitchers combine to rank 13th in baseball in home runs given up (53 total, 1.1 per game).
+- The Padres rank 13th in baseball in home runs allowed (55 total, 1.1 per game).

-- Darvish gets the start for the Padres, his ninth of the season.
-He is 2-3 with a 3.56 ERA and 53 strikeouts in 48 2/3 innings pitched.
+- Weathers gets the start for the Padres, his fifth of the season.
+He is 1-2 with a 3.42 ERA and 14 strikeouts in 23 2/3 innings pitched.

-- The righty's most recent appearance came on Wednesday against the Kansas City Royals, when he tossed 5 1/3 innings, surrendering four earned runs while giving up six hits.
+- The lefty's most recent time out came on Sunday, May 14 against the Los Angeles Dodgers, when he tossed 5 2/3 innings, surrendering four earned runs while allowing three hits.

+- The 23-year-old has a 3.42 ERA and 5.3 strikeouts per nine innings across six games this season, while giving up a batting average of .222 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.